Panama Equity

 However, what you had at the beginning of Panama’s epic real estate run starting in 2005 was a herd of young, wealthy Panamanians who’s parents typically made their money in Panama’s free trade zone, all getting into real estate development at the same time.

-The result was a ton of copycat projects, all with the same cheap Italian kitchens, the same lobbies, and the same boring, boxy floor plans.
-All getting built at once.
+The result was a flood of copycat projects with identical cheap Italian kitchens, lobbies, and boxy floor plans, all built at once.

 The result of this was, you guessed it, oversupply.